Rats fall into the broad category of rodents and share many characteristics with other rodent mammals such as mice, squirrels and voles.

 STEP 1: Inspection & Planing

-Our expert British Pest Control Association (BCPA) trained rat exterminator will survey your premises and determine the species of rat invading your property as well as the damage that they may have caused.
+Our expert British Pest Control Association (BPCA) trained rat exterminator will survey your premises and determine the species of rat invading your property as well as the damage that they may have caused.
 Your technician will then tailor the most cost-effective eradication plan which would be thoroughly explained to you.

 STEP 2: Treatment 1